ReGain Counseling Review

 ReGain’s Counselor Qualifications:

-Every counselor working through ReGain are fully “licensed, trained, experienced and accredited.”
+Every counselor working through ReGain is, in their words, “licensed, trained, experienced and accredited.”
 They employ PhD/PsyD’s, LMFTs, LCSWs, LPCs or LPCCs.
 Every counselor has a Masters or Doctoral degree in their field.
 They are accredited by their state’s board.
-This means they all have at least 3 years and 2,000 hours of hands on experience under their belts.
+This means they all have at least 3 years and 2,000 hours of hands-on experience under their belts.
 Online relationship counseling may be new to you but the professionalism through this kind of service is just like you’d receive in-office.

 If you are in need of relationship or marriage counseling, I strongly recommend ReGain.
-As mentioned above, online relationship counseling is viewed as a less desirable form of therapy.
-But, that will change now with ReGain’s dominance in this industry.
-From professionalism and privacy to usability and pricing, this is definitely the new wave of the future for relationship counseling.
-Don’t let your relationship go down the drain when it doesn’t have to.Visit ReGain Counseling
+From professionalism and privacy to usability and pricing, this is a good service with great value.
+Don’t let your relationship go down the drain when some help and guidance from a professional can help you avoid it.